 With almost 100 countries being signatories to the CRS, it is advisable to check the the following links if you are a tax resident of another country.
 If so, then your financial information will likely be subject to these new rules:

-For countries established prior to July 2017, if your bank suspects you are a tax resident of another country, and you have not declared this, your bank will report this to their domestic revenue authority.
+For accounts established prior to July 2017, if your bank suspects you are a tax resident of another country, and you have not declared this, your bank will report this to their domestic revenue authority.
 Banks will use information they have on file to establish whether information needs to be reported.

 So, if you are a tax resident of the Cayman Islands and you have not declared to your Australian bank that you are a Cayman Islands tax resident, if your Australian bank suspects you have accounts in the Cayman Islands, the bank account will be reported to the Australian Taxation Office (ATO) and then to the Tax Information Authority (TIA) of the Cayman Islands.